Campus of the Massachusetts Institute of Technology: Baker House (1949)

 Alvar Aalto, a Finnish architect, designed Baker House.
 It has an undulating shape which allows most rooms a view of the Charles River, and gives many of the rooms a wedge-shaped layout.
 Baker House has six floors, with rooms for 1–4 people, and features a largely brick interior with wooden furniture and trim.
 The basement level contains Baker Dining, one of the six residential dining halls on campus.

 Aalto also designed the furniture, much of which was intended to fit in specific rooms in order to maximize the limited space.
 Several of these furniture pieces were given various animal names.
 Each resident has a large, wheeled wardrobe (no closets in the brick rooms) called an "elephant" and thigh-high rolling case of drawers called an "armadillo," which fits neatly under the desks.
 Occupants of the largest singles, called "couches" because they are large enough to accommodate such furniture, also have free-standing sets of shelving called "giraffes."
 The giraffe is so-named because the piece consists of a pole, which is pressed into the floor and ceiling and thus is position-adjustable, adorned with several shelves that protrude in one direction and only rise to waist height, creating a giraffe-like shape.
 Many residents choose to flip their giraffes upside-down in order to have more floor space.

 Hayden Memorial Library (1950)

 The Charles Hayden Memorial Library building is located adjacent to Building 2 along Memorial Drive.
-Built in response to the Lewis Committee findings, it originally housed all of the humanities faculty, although growth of these departments has since required more space.
+Built in response to the Lewis Committee findings, it originally housed all of the humanities faculty, although rapid growth of these departments has since required much more space.
 The building features large 2-story bay-windows overlooking both the Charles River to the south and Eastman Court to the north, as well as high ceilings in the library spaces.

+In 2020-2021, the first two floors of Hayden Library were completely reorganized and rebuilt to add a cafe, meeting rooms, and spaces for collaborative work.
+The previously underused outdoors courtyard at the core of the building was better connected and integrated into library functions.
+The entire first floor is now 24-hour accessible to active members of the MIT community.